syncfusion/blazor-docs/src/layouts/dashboard-layout/setting-size-of-cells.md

----
-title: "Setting size of cells"
-component: "Dashboard Layout"
-description: "This section explains how to adjust the size of the cells of Blazor Dashboard Layout component"
----

 # Configuring the grid layout

 The **Dashboard Layout** is a grid structured component, which can be split into subsections of equal size known as cells.